azoth-lang/azoth.language.reference/src/open-questions.md

   trait?
 Likewise can an initializer override an initializer in a trait?
 This would would avoid the need to create static factory methods just to allow generics to construct types implementing a trait.
+* What is the return type of an initializer and is implicit recovery allowed after one?

 Idea: